Country information for Sweden - Legislation and policy

 All childcare, pre-primary activities, leisure activities, compulsory education and upper-secondary education are incorporated under the National Agency for Education.

 Early years education

-- in cases other than in 1 are deaf or hearing impaired, or have a severe speech disorder.
+- are deaf or hearing impaired or have a severe speech disorder.

-Upper-secondary schools – gymnasiet – are not compulsory, but almost all pupils attend.
+Upper-secondary schools – gymnasiet – are not compulsory, but most learners attend.
 Schools are free of charge and there are no fees for educational materials, food or healthcare.
-Upper-secondary school pupils have the same right to special support as compulsory school pupils.
+Upper-secondary school learners have the same right to special educational support as learners in compulsory school.

-For pupils in need of special support, technical aid is available from the regional counties and the state provides adapted teaching materials.
-Schools and teachers consult local resource centres, which in turn consult the Swedish National Agency for Special Needs Education and Schools.
+For learners in need of special support, technical aid is available from the regional counties and the state provides adapted teaching materials.
+Schools and teachers can consult thematic resource centres under the Swedish National Agency for Special Needs Education and Schools.

-It is the duty of the municipalities to offer upper-secondary education for all pupils, including those with severe learning disabilities.
+It is the municipalities’ duty to offer upper-secondary education to all learners, including those with severe intellectual disabilities.

 Measures against discrimination

-From 1 January 2017, a Discrimination Act introduced new rules on active measures against discrimination.
-The new rules apply to pre-primary, school and other activities regulated under the Education Act and form a part of discrimination law.
-The active measures against discrimination contained in Chapter 3 of the Discrimination Act stipulate actions against seven grounds of discrimination:
+From 1 January 2017, the Discrimination Act introduced new active measures against discrimination.
+The measures apply to pre-primary and compulsory education and other activities regulated under the Education Act.
+The measures form part of discrimination law.
+The active measures against discrimination in Chapter 3 of the Discrimination Act stipulate actions against seven types of discrimination: